 Information in the Certificate application is verified as accurate before Certificates are issued as specified in Section 3.2.
-IdenTrust and RAs do not rely upon or use CAA records to process validation of FQDNs in Server Certificate applications.
+Effective September 8, 2017, IdenTrust and RAs will include checking of CAA records to process validation of FQDNs in Server Certificate applications.